aztfmods/terraform-azurerm-vnet/README.md

 The below features are made available:

 - network security group on each subnet with multiple Rules:

-Each subnet is fortified by a network security group with multiple rules, effectively regulating traffic and enhancing overall network security.
+> each subnet is fortified by a network security group with multiple rules, effectively regulating traffic and enhancing overall network security.

 - service endpoint and delegation:
 Leveraging service endpoints and delegations ensures secure and direct connections to Azure services, enhancing performance and security.